biface/ndt/docs/source/install.rst

     - Stabilized JSON serialization with comprehensive file save/load testing.
     - Added a JSON converter for nested dictionaries that preserves non-string key types (e.g., integers, tuples).
       This ensures compatibility with complex data structures during serialization and deserialization.
+    - Support of Python 3.13
+    - Tests with Python 3.14

 .. versionremoved:: 1.2.0

     - The ``NestedDictionary`` class no longer uses class-specific definition attributes for initialization.
       Instead, it now systematically uses class-specific attribute initialization.
+    - End of Python 3.9

+.. deprecated:: 1.2.0

+    - End of support Python 3.10

 .. versionadded:: 1.1.0 "JSON Bridge (Encoder)" - *Experimental*

     - Introduced JSON encoding and decoding capabilities for nested dictionaries.
     - This experimental version lays the groundwork for full persistence features in version 1.2.0.
+    - Tests with Python 3.13

+.. deprecated:: 1.1.0

+    - End of support Python 3.9

 .. versionadded:: 1.0.0 "Path Manager (Compass)" - *Stable*